aws/aws-advanced-jdbc-wrapper/docs/using-the-jdbc-driver/using-plugins/UsingTheRemoteQueryCachePlugin.md

-The PostgreSQL authorization session state is acquired from the database and updated after statements such as `SET ROLE`, `SET SESSION AUTHORIZATION`, `SET search_path`, their corresponding `RESET` commands, and transaction completion.
+The PostgreSQL authorization session state is acquired from the database and updated after statements such as `SET ROLE`, `SET SESSION AUTHORIZATION`, `SET search_path`, their corresponding `RESET` commands, successful JDBC `Connection.setSchema(...)` calls, and transaction completion.
 Transaction completion invalidates transaction-local state so that it is reacquired before caching resumes.
 If this state cannot be determined, the query bypasses both cache reads and cache writes.

 Multi-tenant session-state tracking is enabled by default.
 Applications whose query visibility does not depend on dynamic database roles or authorization-affecting session state can set